automata-network/sgx-prover/README.md

 [2023-09-04 08:31:14.008] [ef0612d2984c026c] [eth_client::log_trace:89] [INFO] - finish scan to 9640 -> 9642
 [2023-09-04 08:31:18.010] [ef0612d2984c026c] [eth_client::log_trace:89] [INFO] - finish scan to 9643 -> 9644s
 ```
+**Tips**:
+  * In the testing environment, you can add --insecure to accept any attestation report.
+  * Without an SGX environment, you can add NOSGX=1 to run in standard mode.
+In this mode, you need to forcibly enable --insecure.

 #### 3.2.
 Run the prover